-The Employer, in meeting its normal operating needs, shall schedule its work so as to provide regular days and hours of work for all employees.
-Normally, the workweek shall consist of five (5) consecutive eight (8) hour days of work, Monday through Friday.
+WAPA, in meeting its normal operating needs, shall schedule its work so as to provide regular days and hours of work for all employees.
+The Federal government's standard workweek shall consist of five (5) consecutive eight (8) hour days of work, Monday through Friday.
 The regular workday shall consist of eight (8) consecutive hours, exclusive of a lunch break, and will begin between the hours of 0600 and 0900 hours.
-A lunch period of not less than 1/2 hour nor more than 1 hour will be established at approximately the midpoint of the eight (8) hour workday.
+A lunch period of not less than 1⁄2 hour nor more than one (1) hour will be established at approximately the midpoint of the eight (8) hour workday.
 The exact regular starting, lunch, and quitting times, within these limits, shall be set by the Employer for each Regional Office.
-(Unless under an approved alternative work schedule (AWS) in which case the hours in a work day or work week shall be amended to reflect the AWS schedule).
+The five (5) day eight (8) hour (5-8's) schedule may be used for training, negotiations and meetings.
+Schedule changes to 5-8's shall not be made during holiday weeks and/or to avoid paying overtime.